8 Machine Learning (ML) Internships for High School Students

 Stipend: Not specified

-Microsoft’s internship may only be open to graduating seniors but it can still make a useful addition to your profile right before you start college or even as an opportunity during a gap year.
+Microsoft’s internship is only open to graduating seniors, but it can make a useful addition to your profile before you start college or even during a gap year.
 As an intern, you will work in a team on a project within the design phase of product development.
-Through hands-on work, you will get exposure to software engineering, UX design, and more which could include elements of machine learning.
-While the focus may be on areas other than ML, the prestige and credibility of a Microsoft program can make up for the difference.
+You will gain exposure to software engineering, UX design, and more, which could include elements of machine learning.
+While the focus may be on areas other than ML, the credibility of a Microsoft program will be a valuable addition to your CV.
 Participants will also receive mentorship from Microsoft employees, build a network, and explore how their interests can lead to a career in tech.
-You can read our in-depth review of the program here.
+You can read our in-depth review of this program here.

 Eligibility: Current high school sophomores and juniors who are residents of New York